br3ndonland/udacity-fsnd-sql-logs/README.md

 #### Docker Compose

-_Coming soon!_ A preliminary Docker Compose file has been added, but the application is not fully functional within Docker yet.
+_TODO._ A preliminary Docker Compose file has been added, but the application is not fully functional within Docker yet.

 ### Run with Vagrant virtual machine